CookieJarApps/SmartCookieWeb/README.md

 ---

+## Support

+Need help?
+Open an issue here, or:

+- Email me at `support@cookiejarapps.com`
+- Join the Matrix chat at https://matrix.to/#/#smartcookieweb:matrix.org

+---

 ## Installation

 - To get started with this project, import it into Android Studio or build from the command line with Gradle: